fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 <img src="../../imgs/Vantiq_resources_introduction/slide14.png" width=73%>

-① Sending data externally and executing other APIs.
+① Send data to and receive data from external services and call external APIs.
 ② Implement the process with combining patterns.
 ③ Implement the process that is external to the pattern on your own.
 ④ Stream data which is sent from the device.